BookOps-CAT/bookops-nypl-platform/README.md

 WORK-IN-PROGRESS

 Bookops-nypl-platform provides a Python interface for the internal NYPL Platform API.
-It provides supports functionality relevant to BookOps and is not a full implementaiton of NYPL Platform API.
+It provides functionality relevant to BookOps and is not a full implementaiton of NYPL Platform API.

 ## Version